derpyzza/river/SPEC.md

 type Vector3 = struct {
     x, y, z: f32;
 };

-// Unlike in C, you don't need to typedef structs to avoid the struct keyword in declarations let v: Vector3 = { 10.f, 10.f, 12.f };

-// structs are provided with an automatic constructor to aid in initializing them: let v = Vector3(10, 20, 30);

 type User = struct {
     // Struct fields can have default values